-Such diffraction effects can be well understood based on Fourier optics.
+Such diffraction effects can be well understood and calculated based on Fourier optics.
 The hard aperture introduces high optical frequencies, corresponding to rapid spatial changes of intensity.

 Such effects can also occur, for example, when trying to force a laser into single transverse mode operation (for optimum beam quality) by inserting a hard aperture into the laser resonator.
 Although such an aperture can provide substantially higher round-trip losses for higher-order resonator modes, compared with those for the fundamental mode, it also introduces diffraction effects.
 Therefore, the method often does not work that well.

 The angular resolution of many optical instruments such as telescopes is also limited due to diffraction e.g. at the input aperture.
 That resolution limit can be estimated to be roughly the wavelength divided by the aperture diameter.

 Apertures are not always circular.
 Figures 3 and 4 show an example case, where a laser beam is truncated with a blade.

 Most lasers and laser optics are designed such that there are only negligibly weak diffraction effects due to hard apertures.
 This implies that all laser mirrors, for example, must be so large that essentially the whole beam profile can be reflected.